Center Fellows and Scholars Program

 - What are your goals as a Center Fellow or Scholar at the Center for Ethics Education?

 - How do your goals fit the mission of the Center?
-The Center for Ethics Education seeks to promote high quality teching, research, and service through intellectual appreciation of moral values and critical thinking about ethical practices.
+The Center for Ethics Education seeks to promote high-quality teaching, research, and service through intellectual appreciation of moral values and critical thinking about ethical practices.
 The Center offers students, professionals, and the public knowledge and skills to study, inform and shape national policies that emphasize fair and respectful care for diverse peoples, communities, and nations.
-(For more information about the Center’s mission and programs, please click here.)
+(For more information about the Center’s mission and programs.)